crispy-coding/angular-golang/README.md

 # angular-golang

 ### General
-The goal was to create a code template with:
+The goal was to create a code template using:

-* A modern backend language like Golang
+* A modern backend language such as Golang
-* A modern frontend framework like Angular
+* A modern frontend framework such as Angular
-* Frontend and backend deployed as single and small docker containers
+* Frontend and backend deployed as a single, small docker container

-This project is primarily intended as a template for small to medium sized projects, although it should be easy to transform it into a setup more suitable for larger projects by splitting it into separate frontend and backend containers.
+This project is primarily intended as a code template for small to medium sized projects, although it should be easy to transform it into a setup more suitable for larger projects by splitting it into separate frontend and backend containers.

 The size of the resulting docker container is only ~17 MB, consisting of

-* Slim Nginx Alpine image (11.5 MB)
+* Slim Nginx Alpine Docker base image (11.5 MB)
 * Golang backend (4.5 MB)
 * Angular resources (< 1 MB)